Whitepaper: Injury prevention in Thoroughbred racehorses using safe, high-quality standing CT imaging: The Equina® by Asto CT

 Pre-race screening CT scan of a Thoroughbred racehorse ahead of the Melbourne Cup.

-TRANSFORMING THE STANDARD OF CARE FOR THOROUGHBRED RACEHORSES BY INJURY PREVENTION
+TRANSFORMING THE STANDARD OF CARE IN INJURY PREVENTION

-• Pre-race screening for elevated risk of serious musculoskeletal injury in active racehorses to assess fitness to race.
-The ability to image a large number of horses in a short period of time with no disruption of training activity makes the Equina® an ideal imaging system for this type of screening.
+Pre-race screening for elevated risk of serious musculoskeletal injury in racehorses actively training and racing to assess fitness to race.
+The ability to image many horses in a short period of time with no disruption of training activity makes the Equina® an ideal imaging system for this type of screening.
 Racing Victoria in Australia has implemented these safety measures already.

-• Evaluation of lameness or gait change, such as reduction in speed or stride length.8 Identification of structural changes associated with early bone fatigue injury can enable personalized clinical care, modification of training and prevention of serious musculoskeletal injury.
+Evaluation of horses exhibiting lameness or gait change, such as reduction in speed or stride length (Wong et al. 2023).
+Identification of structural changes associated with early bone fatigue injury can enable personalized clinical care, modification of training, and prevention of serious musculoskeletal injury.

 SUMMARY